 - Never use water to extinguish a chiminea fire (except in an emergency).
 Water will drop the temperature rapidly and you could crack your chiminea.
 It also leaves your chiminea wet inside and you’ll need to dry it out completely before using it again.

 - Keep it away from water in general and only use water to put out your chiminea fire in an emergency.

 - Clay chimineas should have sand in the bottom from preventing the basin where the fire sits from getting too hot.

 - Do not use any form of heat accelerant as it will result in your chiminea getting too hot and prone to cracking and damage.

 - Clay chimineas should be cured before you go for a larger fire.
-3 or 4 small fires with just tinder should be lit and left to burn out and the chiminea completely cooled before a larger fire is lit.
+3 or 4 small fires with just tinder should be lit and left to burn out and the chiminea should be completely cooled before a larger fire is lit.
 This should prevent heat shock and you’ll have less chance of cracking your chiminea just as your mouth had started to water at the prospect of roasting some marshmallows.

 - Don’t have your fire so big that it burns into the chimney stack.
 This is a quick way to shorten the life of your chiminea as it will simply get too hot and crack.

 For more information on looking after your chiminea, check my article on how to cure a clay chiminea.

 - Always keep watch on a lit fire, it should never be left unattended.

 - Be mindful of your smoke and considerate of neighbours.